johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 - **Clarification & correction:** Clarifications or corrections led to refining approaches rather than applying new patches.

 ## NE Themes:
-- **Conceptual Guidance & Theoretical Advice:** Discussions focused on programming concepts, design principles, optimization strategies, and the importance of clear naming in code and documentation to enhance readability and maintainability, emphasizing theoretical advice and best practices without specific code implementations.
+- **Conceptual Guidance & Theoretical Advice:** The discussions emphasized programming concepts, design principles, and optimization strategies, focusing on best practices for readability and maintainability without specific code implementations.
 - **Documentation & Localization Enhancements:** Discussions focused on enhancements in documentation clarity, communication refinement, and localization accuracy, highlighting efforts in making content accessible and understandable to diverse audiences, thereby improving overall documentation quality and effectiveness.
 - **Education and Knowledge Sharing:** Sharing knowledge on programming concepts, language-specific features, or explaining code functionalities, serving an educational purpose and enhancing understanding of complex concepts.
 - **Debugging & Optimization Strategies:** Centered on debugging methods, performance optimization, and refining algorithms, offering strategic insights into problem-solving approaches without specific code snippets.